203 Southpointe Ct, Murfreesboro, TN

 Is quartzite better than marble?

-For durability, yes — quartzite is much harder and more etch-resistant.
+For durability, yes — quartzite is much harder and resists the etching that marks marble.
 For pure classic elegance in low-traffic spaces, many still prefer marble.

 Does quartzite etch like marble?

-Far less.
-True quartzite is highly resistant to acid etching, which is one of its biggest advantages over marble.
+No. True quartzite is highly resistant to acid etching, which is its biggest advantage over marble in a kitchen.

 See marble and quartzite in person